 To answer this question, complementary studies in the Center will test the following central hypothesis:

 Cell type-autonomous molecular disturbances in layer 3 pyramidal cells of the neocortex give rise to morphological abnormalities in these neurons, the severity of which is moderated by normal differences across cortical regions.
 This pathology alters cortical circuitry within and between regions, impairs functional connectivity and neural synchrony across regions, and disturbs both ‘bottom up’ and ‘top down’ processes during working memory and attention in individuals with schizophrenia.The Center is comprised of five research projects and two cores that are designed to provide convergent tests of this hypothesis.
 The synergism of these projects facilitates a translational approach to schizophrenia research, making laboratory findings readily relevant to clinical treatment.
 The proposed studies have high clinical relevance as the combination of molecular-cellular-circuit level analyses with in vivo indices of brain function offers a platform for subsequent identification of novel, pathologically-based targets for therapeutic interventions that are accompanied by pathophysiologically-informed biomarkers that can be used to predict and monitor the efficacy of such interventions.

-In addition, the Conte Center represents a rich environment for training and career development in which individuals can become involved in studies that bring the methods and knowledge of basic neuroscience to address critical questions in clinical schizophrenia research, The CCNMD hopes to help propel the development of new and more effective treatments for individuals with schizophrenia and to provide a vehicle for disseminating the knowledge gained from translational studies of schizophrenia to the broader scientific and lay communities.
+In addition to its specific research objectives, the Center provides a rich environment for training and career development in which undergraduate, graduate and medical students, postdoctoral fellows and psychiatry residents can become involved in studies that bring the methods and knowledge base of basic neuroscience to address critical questions in clinical research.
+The CTMHR hopes to propel the development of new and more effective treatments for individuals with schizophrenia and provide a vehicle for disseminating the importance of, and the knowledge gained from, translational studies of schizophrenia and related disorders to the broader scientific and lay communities.